 - 6.4.1.1.
-To support the recognition, protection and conservation of archaeological sites in Vaughan by: - a. designating, where appropriate, archaeological sites under the Ontario Heritage Act; - maintaining an up-to-date Archaeological Master Plan through regular review; - requiring the submission of an Archaeological Assessment, to the City's satisfaction, for all development applications in greenfield areas where the City has determined there may be archaeological potential; and, - d. developing requirements for an Archaeological Assessment within the Vaughan Heritage Conservation Guidelines. - 6.4.1.2.
-That the Heritage Register includes archaeological resources by: - a. including in the Heritage Register available archaeological site data and locations; - b. including in the Heritage Register relevant mapping from the provincial archaeological database of the Ministry of Culture; and, - c. regularly updating the City's database of archaeological resources as new archaeological sites are identified.
+To ensure the recognition, protection and conservation of archaeological sites in Vaughan by: - a. designating, where appropriate, archaeological sites under the Ontario Heritage Act; - b. ensuring that the City's Archaeological Master Plan remains up-to-date through regular review; - c. requiring the submission of an Archaeological Assessment, to the City's satisfaction, for all development applications in greenfield areas where the City has determined there may be archaeological potential; and. - d. developing requirements for an Archaeological Assessment within the Vaughan Heritage Conservation Guidelines. - 6.4.1.2.
+To ensure that the Heritage Register includes archaeological resources by: - a. including in the Heritage Register available archaeological site data and locations; - b. including in the Heritage Register relevant mapping from the provincial archaeological database of the Ministry of Culture; and, - c. ensuring that the City's database of archaeological resources shall be updated regularly as new archaeological sites are identified.

 - 6.4.1.3.
-That known archaeological resources be protected and conserved by: - a. retaining aboriginal archaeological sites as greenspaces where deemed appropriate and to the extent possible, to be preserved and protected as designated properties or Cultural Heritage Landscapes under the Ontario Heritage Act: - restricting development on all First Nations village sites where deemed appropriate through consultation with the Ministry of Culture and excluding such sites from the calculation of developable area of a site; - c. keeping confidential the existence and location of archaeological sites to protect against vandalism, disturbance, and the inappropriate removal of resources, as per the Ministry of Culture and the City of Vaughan data sharing agreement; - undertaking an archaeological contingency plan and funding for emergency situations to protect archaeological resources that are accidentally discovered or are under imminent threat; and, - e. on-site or nearby commemoration of archaeological sites that have been previously disturbed due to development. - 6.4.1.4.
+That known archaeological resources shall be protected and conserved by: - retaining aboriginal archaeological sites as greenspaces, to the extent possible, to be preserved and protected as designated properties or Cultural Heritage Landscapes under the Ontario Heritage Act; - b. restricting development on all First Nations village sites and excluding such sites from the calculation of developable area of a site; - c. keeping confidential the existence and location of archaeological sites to protect against vandalism, disturbance, and the inappropriate removal of resources, as per the Ministry of Culture and the City of Vaughan data sharing agreement; - d. undertaking an archaeological contingency plan and funding for emergency situations to protect archaeological resources that are accidentally discovered or are under imminent threat; and, - e. on-site or nearby commemoration of archaeological sites that have been previously disturbed due to development. - 6.4.1.4.
 That, where burial sites are encountered during any excavation or other action, the provisions of the Cemeteries Act and its regulations shall apply.
 Where First Nations burials are discovered, consultation shall occur with the nearest First Nation and the First Nation with the closest cultural affiliation, if that can be determined. - 6.4.1.5.
 To restrict development on lands containing archaeological resources or areas of archaeological potential unless the significant archaeological resources have been conserved on site or, where the nearest First Nation and the First Nation with the closest cultural affiliation have been consulted and are in agreement with the means of conservation, through removal and documentation.
-Where significant archaeological resources are preserved on site: - a. the area subject to on-site conservation shall be excluded from the calculation of the developable area of the site; - b. the area subject to on-site conservation may be included, at the discretion of the City, in required open space land dedications; and, - c. that development occur according to the heritage conservation principles as specified in policy 6.2.2.6 and in the Vaughan Heritage Conservation Guidelines.
+Where significant archaeological resources are preserved on site: - a. the area subject to on-site conservation shall be excluded from the calculation of the evelopable area of the site; - b. the area subject to on-site conservation may be included, at the discretion of the City, in required open space land dedications; and, - development shall occur according to the heritage conservation principles as specified in policy 6.2.2.6 and in the Vaughan Heritage Conservation Guidelines.